 Due to the highly discriminatory reservartion policy and the poor standard of education, the youth was suffering due to lack of jobs and many brilliants stidents were even being forced to commit suicide, it was pointed out.

 Addressing the convention as representative of Loktantrik Samajwadi party led by Raghu Thakur, the Madhya Pradesh unit President of the party Shyam Sundar Yadav, extended his party’s support to various issues being raised by Sapaks Samaj Society and said that even hsi party is ooposed to Reservation in promotion.

 10 millions signatures against reservation

-Presiding over the State level convention of Sapaks (General, Backward and Minority Officers and Employees’ Association held simultaneously at the same venue today, Sapaks Patron Rajeev Sharma, a serving IAS officer, announced that his organisation would be collecting 10 million signatures from people across the State against the reservation system in ts present form and these would be submitted to the President of India for action.
+Presiding over the State level convention of Sapaks (General, Backward and Minority Officers and Employees’ Association held simultaneously at the same venue today, Sapaks (officers’association) Patron Rajeev Sharma, a serving IAS officer, announced that his organisation would be collecting 10 million signatures from people across the State against the reservation system in ts present form and these would be submitted to the President of India for action.

 Sharma also announced that a huge rally would be organised by Sapaks in the State capital to drive home the point and convey to those in power and the politcal parties that only resort to vote bank politics to stay in power that the people were fed up with reservation on caste lines.

 The Sapaks delegates approved a six point charter of demands including:

-It was resolved on this occasion that hostel facilty for students belonging to the general category in the State capital, divisional and district headquarters just as these were being provded to the SC/ST students; equal facilities for all in schools and colleges irrespective of their class or category, and that there should be no discrimination between different categories of people when it came to providing benefits and concessions to those in the farm sector.
+It was resolved on this occasion that hostel facilty for students belonging to the general category in the State capital, divisional and district headquarters just as it was being provded to the SC/ST students; same facilities for all in schools and colleges, irrespective of their class or category, and that there should be no discrimination between different categories of people when it came to providing benefits and concessions to those in the farm sector.

-The separate session of Sapaks (officers and employees society) was also attended by Hiralal Trivedi, KL Sahu, Sapaks President Dr. K.S.
-Tomar, Sapaks founder member Ajay Jain and the main defendent in the reservation in promotion case in the Supreme Court, R. B. Rai.
+A separate session of Sapaks (officers and employees society), also held today was attended by Hiralal Trivedi, KL Sahu, aapaka founders Dr. K.S.
+Tomar, and Ajay Jain and the main defendent in the reservation in promotion case in the Supreme Court, R. B. Rai.